Co-founder of Syrian 'White Helmets,' James Le Mesurier, found dead in Turkey | DW | 11.11.2019

 James Le Mesurier's body was found on Monday in the central Beyoglu district of the city.

-His death follows just days after the Russian Foreign Ministry in a series of tweets on November 8 wrote that Le Mesurier had "connections to terrorist groups" and that the Syrian Civil Defense, the formal name for the White Helmets, aid the "most dangerous terrorist groups."
+His death follows just days after the Russian Foreign Ministry in a series of tweets on November 8 wrote that Le Mesurier had "connections to terrorist groups."
+Moscow said that the Syrian Civil Defense, the formal name for the White Helmets, assisted the "most dangerous terrorist groups" in Syria.

-The Istanbul governor's office said "comprehensive administrative and judicial investigations" had been initiated into Le Mesurier's death.

-The White Helmets confirmed his death on its Facebook page as well as tweeting its condolences "to the James family."

 Who was James Le Mesurier?